France now sees 'no deal' as baseline Brexit scenario: Elysee source

 “If the United Kingdom considers that having a backstop is absolutely excluded, that is its right, but in that case it limits the possibility of reaching an agreement.”

+“Have no doubt that the French and German positions — and elsewhere — are the same.
+There’s not the thickness of a cigarette paper between us,” the French official said.

+The EU’s position would not change even under pressure from U.S. President Donald Trump, the official added.
+Trump has offered Britain help, while criticizing the EU.

-Reporting by Michel Rose; Writing by Mathieu Rosemain; Editing by Richard Lough
+Reporting by Michel Rose; Writing by Mathieu Rosemain; Editing by Richard Lough and Toby Chopra